SRombauts/UEPlasticPlugin/README.md

 #### Bugs
 - .12 Revert "Unchanged only" does nothing.
-- diff not working in history in case of a rename

 #### Known issues:
 - Error messages with accents are not handled (for instance connection error in French)